-Extreme inequality is hurting us all - damaging economic growth, fuelling crime, and squandering the hopes and ambitions of billions who are trapped at the bottom with no way out.
+Extreme inequality is hurting us all - damaging economic growth, fueling crime, and squandering the hopes and ambitions of billions who are trapped at the bottom with no way out.
+It stops us from beating poverty and achieving equality between women and men.

 Such stark inequality is not inevitable – it is the consequence of political and economic choices.
 With extreme wealth comes power and influence – we’re living in a world where the rules are rigged in favour of the few and at the expense of the many.
 So while the wealth of the few grows greater, the poorest are left behind.